kyma-project/kyma/docs/kyma/14-02-basic-troubleshooting.md

 ```
 kubectl get pods --all-namespaces
 ```
 The command retrieves all Pods from all Namespaces, the status of the Pods, and their instance numbers.
 Check if the status is `Running` for all Pods.
-If any of the Pods that you require do not start successfully, perform the installation again.
+If any of the Pods that you require do not start successfully, install Kyma again.

-## Can't log in to the Console after hibernating Minikube cluster
+## Can't log in to the Console after hibernating the Minikube cluster

 If you put a local cluster into hibernation or use `minikube stop` and `minikube start` the date and time settings of Minikube get out of sync with the system date and time settings.
 As a result, the access token used to log in cannot be properly validated by Dex and you cannot log in to the console.
 To fix that, set the date and time used by your machine in Minikube.
 Run: